Inbestigator/dressed/packages/dressed/README.md

 > For a better development experience, install [Discord API Types](https://www.npmjs.com/package/discord-api-types).

 Dressed includes a [Node HTTP](https://nodejs.org/api/http.html) server out of the box.
-If you'd prefer to create your own, all the functions you need are available via `dressed/server`.
+If you'd prefer to create your own, all the functions you need are available within `dressed/server`.